JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 #### Colors

-You have the ability to override the foreground color for text in any property that accepts it.
-The syntax is custom but should be rather straighforward: `<#ffffff>this is white</> <#FF479C>but this is pink</>`.
-Anything between the color start `<#FF479C>` and end `</>` will be colored accordingly.
+You have the ability to override the foreground and/or background color for text in any property that accepts it.
+The syntax is custom but should be rather straighforward: `<#ffffff,#000000>this is white with black background</> <#FF479C>but this is pink</>`.
+Anything between the color start
+`<#FF479C>` and end `</>` will be colored accordingly.

 For example, if you want `prefix` to print a colored bracket which isn't the same as the segment's `foreground`, you can